|Just a spur of the moment kind of thing. Kat Dennings and Johnny Flynn.|

 Monica hated to admit that because, in general, she hated most guys.
 When it came to dating.
 She always met the wrong one.
 It never failed.
 She'd decided she attracted idiots, thieves and losers.
 If only, she knew this guy.

 "Well, that's Jared."
-Some girl shrugged when she was waiting in line at the coffee shop in the student union building.
+Some girl shrugged when Monica asked while waiting in line at the coffee shop in the student union building.
 "I don't think he dates, either."

-Monica just gave the stranger a wince.
-How did she know that she didn't date, either?
+Monica gave the stranger a wince.
+How did this girl know that she didn't date, either?
 Monica crossed her arms.
 Thinking, it was silly of her to ask who he was.
-She checked her bag for her ID and her card for a free coffee.
-Dang, if it didn't fall on the floor.
+She checked her bag for her ID and her card for a free coffee, but the card spilled to the floor.
 She turned to get it.

-Damn, if she didn't bump heads with someone.
+Damn, if she didn't bump heads with someone, leaving a red mark on his forehead.
 It was him.
 And...it was electric.
 She barely felt the pain of the collision.
 He was right behind her.
-It was a strange and unbelievable thing that she'd seen him face to face.
+It was a strange and an unbelievable, being face to face.
 Now.

 Monica froze.
 She couldn't help but study the scars on his face.
 She thought she might have stopped breathing.
-He was beautiful.
+He was a beautiful specimen.
 Even more so.
-His smile was kind and she lost her balance.
+His smile was kind.
+Although, she lost her balance, intoxicated by his presence.
 He caught her arm before she fell on the girl in front of her.

 "Yeah..yeah..I'm..I'm great."
 She sounded foolish, after wards.

 He introduced himself.
+Jared.
 She muttered her name.
+Monica.
 Before she knew it, they were having coffee together.
-It was crowded, so they had to stand in the corner at a tall round table.
+It was crowded, so they stood in the corner at a tall round table.
 Their backpacks at their feet.

 "What are you carrying in there?"
 He wanted to know.